Dombivali Maharashtra, India Travel Guide

 Wear light, loose-fitting clothing to keep cool.

-Avoid prolonged exposure to direct sun during midday hours.
+Avoid prolonged contact with direct sun around noon hours.

 Take precautions against heatstroke and dehydration.

 Most foreign nationals require a visa to enter India.
-Requirements vary by nationality and purpose of visit.
+Requirements vary by nationality and reason for visit.

 Available for tourism, business, and medical purposes for citizens of many countries.
 Apply online, upload documents, and receive your Electronic Travel Authorization (ETA) via email.